Stalin and Mao

 Stalin and Mao: A Comparison of the Russian and Chinese Revolutions (La récidive: Révolution russe, révolution chinoise) is a non-fiction book by Lucien Bianco, published by Gallimard in 2014.
 Its 2018 English translation, done by Krystyna Horko, was published by the Chinese University of Hong Kong Press.
 It compares and contrasts the Russian Revolution and the Chinese Communist Revolution.

-The English title refers to Joseph Stalin and Mao Zedong while the French title starts with "La récidive", which refers to the central argument that Mao's seizure of power was patterned off of Stalin's.
-O. E. Westad of Yale University stated that "the recurrence" and "the repeat offense" are two possible translations of "La récidive".
+The English title refers to Joseph Stalin and Mao Zedong while the French title is "La récidive", that is, "recidivist, or “repeat offender,” which refers to the central argument that Mao's seizure of power and revolutionary regime repeats the crimes of Stalin's.

 Contents

 The book has nine chapters, which each cover a different topic.
 The bibliography has a total of 28 pages.
 The book focuses on particular points common to both revolutions and does not intend to have comprehensive coverage of the two revolutions.

 David Wolff, in Slavic Review described the work as "a solid diatribe against both Stalin and Mao".
 Bianco argues that Deng Xiaoping could have found success under Stalin's regime, in a manner that Wolff describes as "Some small gratitude" for Deng.
 Bianco argues that Mao had no role in China's economic ascent that occurred after Mao's death.

 Steven I. Levine of University of Montana wrote that readers, to derive the most benefit, should have familiarity with the respective topics, noting that "This is not a book for beginners."